Ezra Cleveland and Irv Smith Jr. expected to miss Panthers game

 For the Panthers, guard Dennis Daley (concussion) is out; cornerback Donte Jackson (toe) is doubtful; seven are questionable in running back Christian McCaffery (shoulder), tackle Russell Okung (calf), guard John Miller (knee/ankle), linebacker Tahir Whitehead (rib), receiver Brandon Zylstra (shoulder), safety Sam Franklin (ankle) and defensive end Marquis Haynes (shoulder).

-McCaffery has missed eight games this season due to injuries, and Panthers head coach Matt Rhule said Friday he expects McCaffery to miss his ninth Sunday despite being listed questionable.
+McCaffery has missed eight games this season because of injuries, and Panthers head coach Matt Rhule said Friday he expects McCaffery to miss his ninth Sunday despite being listed questionable.

-“The more Cam plays, the better he’s getting,” Adam Zimmer said.
-“He was in the right position, for the most part, in the game and he did some nice things.
-We’ve still got to keep homing in on the details of his technique and his footwork and all that, but I think he’s progressing.”
+"The more Cam plays, the better he's getting," said Adam Zimmer, the co-defensive coordinator.
+"He was in the right position, for the most part, in the game and he did some nice things.
+We've still got to keep homing in on the details of his technique and his footwork and all that, but I think he's progressing."

 'Best guy will play'